Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Each installation provides information about the types of schools and programs offered on or near your installation for your child.
 Learn about the types of programs, guidelines and requirements for each school.
 Whether you choose to send your child to a Department of Defense School, a private school or public school, your installation can help you explore all of your options to make the right decision for you and your child.

-There are no DOD Schools on Fort Hood.
+There are no Department of Defense Education Agency (DoDEA) Schools on Fort Hood.
 Killeen Independent School District (KISD) operates all schools on post under Texas law.

 Killeen Independent School District (KISD)

 Killeen Independent School District is the public school district serving the cities of Killeen, Harker Heights and Nolanville and the children who live on the Fort Hood military reservation.